MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

 As can be seen from the plotted graphs, the `Air_temperature`, `Process_temperature`, `Rotational_speed`, `Torque`, and `Tool_wear` variables aren't sparse and appear to have good continuity in the feature space.
 These plots confirm that training a machine learning model on this dataset is likely to produce results that are reliable and can be generalized to new dataset.

-### Inspection of the target variable and its class balance
+### Inspect the target variable for class imbalance

 Count the number of samples for failed and unfailed machines and inspect the data balance for each class (IsFail=0, IsFail=1).